Native American cultures

 Here are pictures and information about Native American arrows

 What are Sekani arts and crafts like?

-Like other Athabaskan peoples, Sekani artists are known for their beadwork
+Like other Athabaskan peoples, Sekani artists are known for their bead

-and quillwork.
+and quill art.
 Here is an online photo gallery of

 What other Native Americans did the Sekani tribe interact with?